smartheim/wifi-captive-rs/doc/deployment.md

+# Building and deploying

+**Compile** with `cargo build`.
+You need at least Rust 1.39.
+The default is to use the *NetworkManager* backend.
+- If you want to to use [*iwd*](https://wiki.archlinux.org/index.php/Iwd), use `cargo build --features iwd --no-default-features`.
+- If you want to to use [*connman*](https://01.org/connman/documentation), use `cargo build --features connman --no-default-features`.
+- Enable the "includeui" feature to embed the ui files into the binary.
+  No disk access necessary anymore.
+This is the default for release builds.

-# Cross compiling and software container distribution
+## Cross compiling and software container distribution

 If you build with `cargo build` the resulting binary will be build with the system default linker.
 This usually means that